Description

 temperatures result in all white.

-Fruit: Up to four tiny seeds at the base of each dried calyx (cup-like
+Fruit: Up to four tiny seeds at the base of each dried flower.

 Leaves: Green, small, almost triangular, toothed edges.